fgallagher27/GreenValueNet/README.md

 ### Loss function

 A mean squared error (MSE) loss function was used for the regression problem.
-Not only is this a common approach in machine learning regression problems, but the MSE loss function is more sensitive to outliers than an absolute error loss function.
-Given the plausibility of extreme values at the upper end of the house prices, the MSE loss was used to penalise these observations without completely disregarding the information they contain.
-THe model therefore aims to minimise the following:
+The MSE loss function is more sensitive to outliers than an absolute error loss function and is a common choice for this kind of problem.
+Given the plausibility of extreme values at the upper end of house prices, the MSE loss was used to penalise these observations without ignoring the information they contain.
+THe model therefore minimises the following:

 $$ L(y, \hat{y}) = \frac{1}{n} \sum_{i=1}^{n} (y_i - \hat{y}_i)^2 $$